gigalixir/gigalixir-cli/docs/source/main.rst

         - This is an issue described here: https://github.com/bitwalker/distillery/issues/426 Try either upgrading Distillery to 1.5.3 or downgrading OTP below 21.

+    - Could not invoke task "release": --env : Unknown option

+        - This happens when you upgrade to elixir 1.9, but are still using distillery older than 2.1.
+Upgrade distillery to fix this issue, but be sure to also change your rel/config.exs file.
+Mix.Releases.Config needs to be renamed to Distillery.Releases.Config

 .. _`contact us for help`:
 .. _`contact us`: